Reading Time: 3 minutes Mobile devices play an increasingly vital role in our daily lives, functioning nowadays as a kind ofReading Time: 3 minutes

 “Upon connecting to wireless networks, cellphones develop perfectly legal mechanisms that allow for an easy identification of users, their coordinates, activities, if they change their device, etc., all without committing any crime,” said Eduardo Malvino, supervisor of Hexacta’s Architect Team.
 This talk was given as part of Hexacta’s #Geeklunch series, where employees give talks to other peers on topics of interest.

 The study (based on the findings of Brendan O’Connor) noted that all devices have a unique identifier called a MAC Address, which is presented as a series of numbers.
-Being able to listen to traffic coming from a MAC Address already give us a hint about the geographic location of a device (given the short reach of WiFi signals), which can allow tracking of the movements of a person.
+Being able to listen to traffic coming from a MAC Address already gives us a hint about the geographic location of a device (given the short reach of WiFi signals), which can allow tracking of the movements of a person.

 Regarding this, Malvino said: “When our phone accesses a wireless network, the connection between the two devices provides a lot of information.
 On the one hand, you can know for which cellphone was connected to a specific WiFi.
 Moreover, all the networks that we connect to are automatically stored in our phones.
 With only a computer, it is easy to gather this information and obtain data that can serve as the launchpoint to learn more about the identities and habits of the cellphone user.”